cinghie/wordpress-starter-pack/wp-content/plugins/add-search-to-menu/readme.txt

 8. Plugin Settings

 == Changelog ==

+= 4.4.2 =
+* Improved - Ajax search results scrolls with search form.
+* Added - is_search_form_autocomplete filter to remove autocomplete from search field.
+* Added - Retains 'lang' parameter in the search results query string.
+* Fixed - Ivory Search Widget title was not getting removed.
+* Fixed - Database error occurred due to hardcode prefix.
+* Fixed - Search more than 9 terms with OR condition.
+* Fixed - Shortcodes are displaying in the AJAX search results.
+* Fixed - "Search button displays ajax search results" option does not work for the AJAX search form without button.
+* Fixed - AJAX search not working on some mobiles.

 = 4.4.1 =
 * Fixed - Menu search popup was not working in the plugin free version.